zephyrproject-rtos/zephyr/doc/connectivity/networking/api/thread.rst

 You can try using OpenThread with the Zephyr Echo server and Echo client samples, which provide out-of-the-box configuration for OpenThread.
 To enable OpenThread support in these samples, build them with ``overlay-ot.conf`` overlay config file.
-See :ref:`sockets-echo-server-sample` and :ref:`sockets-echo-client-sample` for
+See :zephyr:code-sample:`sockets-echo-server` and :zephyr:code-sample:`sockets-echo-client`
-details.
+samples for details.